darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** **Base rate matters** - even high conditional probabilities can lead to low posterior probabilities when the prior is small.

-**22. Determine if the following statements about k-fold cross-validation are true or false:**
+**Problem 22.
+Determine if the following statements about k-fold cross-validation are true or false:**

 **Statement (1):** For large datasets with $n$ samples, it is recommended to use k-fold cross-validation with a value of $k$ that is close to $n$.